jjnether/plex_jjnether_guide/README.md

 ## Notes

-- Unless I mark them to keep, movies will be deleted from the server after 3 months of being added.
+- Unless I mark them to keep, movies and TV shows will be deleted from the server after 3 months of being added or last watchedh.
 The last month before removal, the movie will be added to a `Leaving Soon` collection on your Plex home.

 - Each account can only have 1 stream active at a time.
 This is due to my apartment having limited upload speed.